ohata-toast/CDN/en/api-guide-v2.0.md

 #### Header

-Respond with 모든 API 요청에 대해서 **200 OK** for all API requests.
-For more response details, see the header at the response body like below:  응답합니다. 자세한 응답 결과는 다음의 예와 같이 응답 본문의 헤더를 참고합니다.
+Respond with **200 OK** to all API requests.
+For more details, see the header at the response body as below

 ```json
 {